bendahl/galene_deployment/doc/USER.md

 meetings on a single instance.

 Per meeting you need to choose a number of participants in order to give the deployment a hint on what kind of server to use in terms of CPU and memory.
-A value between 10 and 100 is possible.
+A value between 2 and 80 is possible.
 Entering a lower number will not save you any costs, because 10 users can be supported by the smallest instance currently available with this deployment.
-More than 100 users are currently out of scope for this solution as well.
+More than 80 users are currently out of scope for this solution as well.
 Theoretically this should be possible, but the current server sizing options are purely based on interpolation of theoretical data and have not yet been backed up by extensive load testing.
-For this reason, 100 is a hard coded limit that should work reasonably well.
-In case you should run into performance issues, it would be interesting to know, however, as this would help to improve the setup.
+For this reason, 80 is a hard coded limit that should work reasonably well.
+In case you should run into performance issues, it would be interesting to know, as this would help to improve the setup.

 Last but not least an important topic is SSL.
 The conference solution only works with secure connections (https) that do require valid SSL certificates.
 Thankfully,